Human trafficking in Tajikistan

+Background in 2008

-Tajikistan is a source country for women trafficked through Kyrgyzstan and Russia to the United Arab Emirates (U.A.E.), Turkey, and Russia for the purpose of commercial sexual exploitation.
-Women are also reportedly trafficked to Pakistan for the purposes of sexual exploitation and forced labor.
-Men are trafficked to Russia and Kazakhstan for the purpose of forced labor, primarily in the construction and agricultural industries.
-Boys and girls are trafficked internally for various purposes, including forced labor and forced begging.
-The Government of Tajikistan does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2010 Tajikistan was a source country for women trafficked through Kyrgyzstan and Russia to the United Arab Emirates (U.A.E.), Turkey, and Russia for the purpose of commercial sexual exploitation.
+Women were also reportedly trafficked to Pakistan for the purposes of sexual exploitation and forced labor.
+Men were trafficked to Russia and Kazakhstan for the purpose of forced labor, primarily in the construction and agricultural industries.
+Boys and girls were trafficked internally for various purposes, including forced labor and forced begging.
+The Government of Tajikistan did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 Tajikistan is placed on Tier 2 Watch List for its failure to provide evidence over the previous year of increasing efforts to combat human trafficking, especially efforts to investigate, prosecute, convict, and sentence traffickers.
 Despite endemic government corruption and evidence of individual low- and mid-level officials’ complicity in trafficking, the government did not punish any public officials for trafficking complicity during the reporting period.
 Lack of capacity and poor coordination between government institutions remained key obstacles to effective anti-trafficking efforts; corruption remained a contributing factor.
 Tajikistan made only some efforts to raise awareness about the dangers of trafficking among its estimated one million citizens who find permanent or seasonal work abroad, primarily in Russia and Kazakhstan.
 The government approved changes to its law defining trafficking.
-The government continued to improve cooperation with IOM and NGOs.
+The government continued to improve cooperation with International Organization for Migration (IOM) and NGOs.

+International response

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

-Prosecution
+In 2023, the Organised Crime Index noted that while the country had co-founded the Vulnerable Communities Project, the government focused on prosecuting traffickers rather than prevention of the crime.